teachingaway/teachingaway.github.io/_posts/2014-11-16-founder-agreements-shares-and-83b-elections.md

 ### Cofounder Agreements and Initial Equity Splits.

-How should you split startup equity with a cofounder if you’re not both putting in exactly 50% of the work and 50% of the seed capital?
+Unless both cofounders contribute  exactly 50% of the seed capital and 50% of the work, splitting the initial startup equity needs to be a carefully considered process.

 * [Allocating Equity and Founder’s Investment](http://www.feld.com/archives/2011/07/finance-fridays-getting-started-allocating-equity-and-founders-investment.html). [*Brad Feld*](https://twitter.com/bfeld), 2011*.
 Hypothetical: Jane and Dick each bring a similar level of skill to the startup, but only Jane has the spare cash to invest in the startup’s initial expenses.
 How could they treat Jane’s cash investment?